ruben-sj/BadBots/README.md

 Bad Bots

-A small student project originally delivered for DATA2410 (Networking and Distributed Systems), Spring 2021.
+A small student project originally delivered for DATA2410, Spring 2021.
 The goal was to build a simple client–server setup where multiple bots connect, send messages, and interact using a lightweight message protocol.

 💡 What this project shows